Quantum thermodynamics of the Caldeira-Leggett model with non-equilibrium Gaussian reservoirs: Conclusions

 \section{Conclusions}

 We studied the thermodynamics of the NECL, a non-equilibrium version of the CL model in which a particle is coupled to squeezed and displaced reservoirs.
 This framework can be used to give a self-consistent description of work exchanges in driven thermal engines, by representing the external driving as a collection of displaced sources.
+Our approach provides a microscopic framework to quantify both the energetic cost of such driving protocols and the associated fluctuations, going beyond phenomenological descriptions.
 We proved that, to conciliate the non-equilibrium nature of the reservoirs with the fluctuation theorem, the energy that is used to squeeze and displace the reservoirs has to be explicitly taken into account: the sole energy flows between the system and the reservoirs do not lead to a statistics satisfying the FT, and this is strictly connected with the violation of the fluctuation-dissipation relation for squeezed reservoirs.
 To compute the full energy statistics, we devised a new way to represent the energetic corrections due to squeezing and displacement by using generalized Hamiltonians on modified Keldysh contours.
 This approach allows us to bridge the gap between the two-point measurement framework and the common techniques used in stochastic thermodynamics for classical systems, where the energy flows are defined at the trajectory level.
-Due to its generality, the framework presented here can be used as a paradigm to study the fluctuating thermodynamics of several out of equilibrium setups, from quantum optics to quantum transport and quantum Brownian motion.
+Due to its generality, the framework presented here can be used as a paradigm to study the fluctuating thermodynamics of several out of equilibrium setups in which the reservoirs are Gaussian.
+From a practical point of view, this encompassess a variety of relevant physical platforms, including quantum optics (e.g., lasing cavities) and superconducting architectures driven by resonators \cite{blais2021circuit}.
 Future applications could also include the study of fluctuating thermodynamics in quantum computing devices, in which gates are often realized by coupling the qubits to auxiliary non-equilibrium degrees of freedom \cite{blais2007quantum,liu2006scalable}.
 By not relying on specific approximations, the present treatment extends beyond the conventional approaches based on weak coupling and secular regimes, and could be used as a starting point to assess the role of non-Markovian effects in non-equilibrium quantum thermodynamics.